Another week, another narcissist at work.

 Background Overview: Dealing with a Narcissist at Work

 Dealing with a narcissist at work can be challenging due to their manipulative tendencies and lack of empathy.
-They often create a hostile work environment, leading to decreased productivity and increased stress among employees.
+They often create a hostile work environment, decreasing productivity and increasing employee stress.

 Importance of Dealing with a Narcissist at Work